josherrickson/dyndoc_via_rmarkdown/README.md

-# Combining Stata's Dynamic documents and R's RMarkdown
+# Combining Stata's Dynamic documents and R's RMarkdown v2.0

-(Version 2.0 - supports Stata 17)

 Stata's [Dynamic documents](https://www.stata.com/manuals/rpt.pdf) is a terrific start towards an RMarkdown-like support, but it doesn't have the same ecosystem